 Real Madrid: Top Ten Players From the Past Decade

 Over the past ten years, the players of Real Madrid have demonstrated how the game of soccer should be played.
 The players showing off their dazzling skills, powerful shots and world class defending must be recognized.
 In the past decade, Los Blancos have made their predecessors proud with domestic and European greatness.
-Although who could ever live up to the previous generation of players featuring talent such as Roberto Carlos, Zinedine Zidane and (Brazilian) Ronaldo?
-Here’s who.
+Although, who could ever live up to the previous generation of players, featuring talent such as Roberto Carlos, Zinedine Zidane and (Brazilian) Ronaldo?
+Read on to find out.

 10. Karim Benzema